Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A strong architecture function does not attempt to own every decision.

-It shapes an environment in which the organization can make better decisions at the right level.
+It establishes the guardrails, authority, escalation paths, and shared context needed for better decisions at the right level.

 ## Final Thoughts